We Are Brexit Ready

 This would allow us to use your deferred payment authorisation on your behalf.

 What you need to know?

-In the event of a “No Deal” Brexit, any goods being exported to or imported from the UK will require a Customs Clearance declaration in the form of a SAD (Single Administrative Document).
+We are now separate from the EU, with the deal we have any goods being exported to or imported from the UK will require a Customs Clearance declaration in the form of a SAD (Single Administrative Document).